M9J/webpack-typescript-template/README.md

 # Preview the contents of the dist/ folder
 npm run preview
 ```
-### Enable actions to auto build and deploy to Github Pages
+### Enable Github Actions to automatically build and deploy to Github Pages on every push to repository

 ###### *This is optional*